thomasboyt/thomasboyt.github.com/todayi.md

 Current projects: [Noted](https://github.com/thomasboyt/Noted), [Charcoal](https://github.com/thomasboyt/Charcoal)/[Ember-Boilerplate](https://github.com/thomasboyt/Ember-Boilerplate)

+### April 28

+* Ember templates in Charcoal are now added into the Ember.TEMPLATES array via a generated templates.js file instead of being embedded in the page.
+* Assets task became more of a general-purpose copy task, may see about adding to grunt-contrib.
+* Updated docs for Charcoal to reflect changes.
+* Working on refactoring the localStorage adapter Noted uses to be more efficient & readable.

 ### April 27

 * Removed less.js from the repo and instead started requiring my fork of [grunt-contrib](https://github.com/gruntjs/grunt-contrib), a collection of common Grunt tasks.